Orgasm Conditioning 101

 Orgasm conditioning is not for someone who has a hard time reaching climax.
 If someone doesn’t already have a reliable way to orgasm, and it isn’t because you’re already playing with orgasm denial, work on that first.

-If you or a partner often struggle to climax, check out my post about how to come more easily, frequently, and powerfully or read one of these helpful books:
+If you or a partner often struggle to climax, check out my post about how to come more easily, frequently, and powerfully or my orgasm resources:

 2. Know the Risks